-- " Most common in 1 3 m deep water of lakes, rivers, and ponds. - " Forms dense underwater mats.
+Most common in 1-3 m deep water of lakes, rivers, and ponds.

-- Reduces biodiversity by competing aggressively with native plants. - Reduced oxygen levels in the water caused by decomposing plants can kill fish. - " Thick mats can impede recreational activities.
+- Reduces biodiversity by competing aggressively with native plants. - Reduced oxygen levels in the water caused by decomposing plants can kill fish. - Forms dense underwater mats that can impede recreational activities and impact aquatic habitats.

-Native northern water-milfoil has leaves with 11 or fewer leaf segments on each side of axis.
-Native coontails have leaves that fork in pairs.
+- " Native northern water-milfoil has leaves with 11 or fewer leaf segments on each side of axis. - Native coontails have leaves that fork in pairs.